Michele Ferrari

-Michele Ferrari (born 26 March 1953) is an Italian physician, cycling coach and author, who is mostly known for his role in supplying bicycle racers with performance-enhancing drugs, notably EPO.
+Michele Ferrari is an Italian physician, cycling coach and author, who is mostly known for his role in supplying bicycle racers with performance-enhancing drugs, notably EPO.
 His most famous client was Lance Armstrong.

 Biography

 Ferrari was born in Ferrara, Emilia-Romagna, Italy, where he still lives.

 In 1978, he obtained his degree in Medicine and Surgery at the University of Ferrara.
 His doctoral thesis concerned the measurement of anaerobic threshold in the sport of running.

 Ferrari was a consultant to the Italian Track and Field Federation (FIDAL) from 1977 to 1980.
 He became a specialist in sports medicine at the Sapienza University of Rome in 1981.

 He was co-author of more than 20 papers in journals of sports physiology.
 He studied parameters of athletes in a variety of sports, such as track and field, cycling, swimming, skiing, and speed-skating.
 Subsequently, until 1983, he was the sports physician of the National Italian Biathlon team (FISI).

 Eventually he settled on his lifelong interest: the development of training programmes for professional cyclists.
 One of Ferrari's earliest successes was coaching Francesco Moser to achieve the hour record in 1984, crushing Eddy Merckx's mark by more than a mile.

 Initially Ferrari worked with Professor Francesco Conconi at the University of Ferrara, who developed testing techniques for human performance, using methods such as monitoring the heart rate during exercise and recovery.
 Another controversial Italian doctor, Luigi Cecchini, is their common disciple.
-They have shared the care for some cyclists throughout their careers.

 From 1984 onwards, Ferrari achieved extraordinary improvements in the fitness of many cyclists.
 Ferrari popularised the use of VAM, a parameter now used in cycling as a measure of fitness and speed.